IntelligentRoboticsLabs/docker_infrastructure/README.md

 ---
 ## Instructors
 ---

-### 8. Create an installation script
+### Before building the Docker image, you can:
-Create a custom installation script with the necessary setup for your courses and place it inside the `installation_scripts` folder.
+Create an installation script with the necessary setup for your courses and place it inside the `installation_scripts` folder.

-### 9. Follow steps 4 and 5 again
+- Follow steps 4.2 and 5 again to build the Docker image.
-Build the Docker image and run it as described in steps 4.2 and 5.

-### 10. Execute Your Script Inside the Docker
+- Execute your script inside the Docker container.
 Once the Docker container is running, open a terminal inside the container and execute your script:

 ```sh
 source /installation_scripts/your_script.sh
 ```

-### Install inside a running Docker
+### With a Docker image built and running
-You can provide the script on an URL and download it using the Firefox Browser inside the Docker.
+If the students have a Docker image running, consider providing the script via a URL.
+The students can then download it using the Firefox browser within the Docker environment.